techqueria/website/content/english/events/_index.md

 Upon submitting an event, our leads will be notified and we can approve your event.

-Keep track of upcoming events or get involved as a local volunteer by [subscribing to our Google Calendar](https://calendar.google.com/calendar/b/3/r?cid=techqueria.org_e28qdet6neoq7tntr46e4s0mis@group.calendar.google.com&cid=techqueria.org_ighqmtqsscumdhdtm4n1nqpucc@group.calendar.google.com) which includes Techqueria events and our Community Calendar events.
-We also post all new Techqueria events [in the #meta channel via Slack](/communities/slack/).

 It should be noted that Techqueria is not affiliated with, nor sponsor of, any events listed on our community calendar unless specifically noted.